otupman/lungo-angular-bridge/README.md

 Sooner or later we'll add a node.js server to handle things a litle nicer.

+### Available examples:

+You'll find all the following examples within the 'examples' directory (surprise).

+#### 'simple' example

+This is more of a kitchen sink demo, used also by our test suite.
+Here we try to demonstrate using the functionality of both Angular & Lungo together at the same time.

+#### Todo example

+This takes the simple todo example from Angular's front page and puts it into a Lungo application, adding Lungo/mobile features along the way.

+#### Photomap examples - Phonegap awesomeness

+This example demonstrates accessing aspects of a mobile device to provide a native experience using mapping, geolocation and accessing the device's camera.

 ## Tests

 In order to run the tests, we are using [Testacular](http://vojtajina.github.com/testacular/).
 We have two kind of tests, [unit tests](http://docs.angularjs.org/guide/dev_guide.unit-testing) and [end-2-end](http://docs.angularjs.org/guide/dev_guide.e2e-testing) tests.